 That’s why the Greenhouse Gas Protocol (GHG Protocol) was developed—to help organizations measure, manage, and report their greenhouse gas emissions.
-It provides a systematic approach that companies can use assess their carbon footprint and develop strategies to reduce their emissions.
+It provides a systematic approach that companies can use to assess their carbon footprint and develop strategies to reduce their emissions in line with the protocol.

-In this article, I’ll provide some of my best practices for measuring and reducing your organization’s greenhouse gas emissions according the GHG protocol guidelines.
+In this article, I’ll provide some of my best practices for measuring and reducing your organization’s greenhouse gas emissions according to the guidelines of this key protocol.

 The first step towards developing a strategy for your site’s emissions is to understand the GHG protocol.
-You need to familiarize yourself with the different scopes of emissions, the methodologies for calculating emissions, and how to report the results.
+Familiarize yourself with the scope of emissions, methodologies for calculation, and the reporting results that align with the greenhouse gas protocol.

 The GHG Protocol provides a detailed guide on how to measure emissions from different sources, including: